Vegan Substitutes for Baking

 This starchy fruit is a great stand-in for eggs in baked goods like pancakes or sweet breads.
 Mash half a medium banana to substitute for 1 egg.

 The liquid in your canned chickpeas can actually replace egg whites in baking.
-It's hard to believe it until you see it—and then wow!
+It's hard to believe it until you see it-and then wow!
 The aquafaba actually whips up and creates volume just like egg whites.
-Try aquafaba in this Vegan Pumpkin Pie Recipe.

 Get More: Healthy Vegan Recipes